faylward/viralrecall/README.md

 > python viralrecall.py -h

 ### Databases
-Viralrecall can be run using either of two viral HMM databases: 1) VOGDB, which contains a wide collection of viral orthologous groups and is useful for broad characterization of viral signatures, or 2) GOVGs, a custom set of HMM specific to Nucleo-Cytoplasmic Large DNA Viruses (NCLDV).
+Viralrecall can be run using either of two viral HMM databases: 1) VOGDB, which contains a wide collection of viral orthologous groups and is useful for broad characterization of viral signatures, or 2) GVOGs, a custom set of Giant Virus Orthologous Groups that are fairly specific to Nucleo-Cytoplasmic Large DNA Viruses (NCLDV).
 The GVOGs database has replaced the NCVOG database used in a prevous version.
 In addition, ViralRecall matches proteins against the Pfam database (Pfam v.
 32), which is a broad-specificity database that detects many protein families that are common in the genomes of cellular organisms.

 The database files are available for download from the Virginia Tech library system.
 To download and unpack, navigate to the folder that contains the viralrecall.py script and type: